sparkflows/sparkflows-docs/docs/installation/authentication/ldap-authentication.rst

 LDAP Authentication
 ===================

-Fire Insights can be configured to authenticate the user against LDAP.
+Sparkflows can be configured to authenticate the user against LDAP.
 Users have to be added to Fire, before they can log into Fire and start using it.

 The following configurations have to be set appropriately in ''ldap.properties'' file inside ''conf'' folder of Fire home directory.